 The mission of the Birmingham Education Foundation is to create exceptional education experiences by connecting innovative teachers with community support.

 Our History: The Birmingham Education Foundation, or "BEF", was formed in 1993 to support Birmingham Public Schools.
-At that time, an effort was underway to install turf at both high school stadiums, and a group of supportive parents quickly realized that by working together, they would be able to reach their goal much more quickly.
-They banded together, and with the help of superintendent, John Hoeffler, the BEF was born.
-Since that time, with the help of our community, the BEF has been able to give more than a million dollars back to BPS.
+At that time, an effort was underway to install turf at both high school stadiums and a group of supportive parents quickly realized that by working together, they would be able to reach their goal much more quickly.
+They banded together and with the help of superintendent John Hoeffler, the BEF was born.
+Since that time, thanks to the generosity of our community, the BEF has been able to give more than a million dollars back to BPS.

 Grants awarded in 2015-2016

 Authors & Artists: Each year, the BEF works with our media department to bring an author or illustrator to our schools.
 This year, we brought author Sarah Weeks to visit all middle schools, and illustrator Christian Robinson to visit all BPS elementary schools!

 Program Support Funds (PSF) and Program Specific Endowments: The BEF works with groups within BPS to help them with fundraising through Program Support Funds and Endowments.
 To learn more about both, please visit our PSF and Endowment Fund info page here.